Fishing License in Indiana for Youth: 2026 Rules Guide

 Item Purpose Tip

-Tackle & bait Attract fish Use appropriate size/hooks
+Tackle & bait Attract fish Choose small hooks for beginners

-Net Land fish safely Wet net before use
+Net Land fish safely Wet the net before use

 Frequently Asked Questions